hplush/slowreader/web/README.md

 ## Test Strategy

-Since any clients don’t have a lot of logic (we moved logic to the client core), we don’t need to use unit tests.
+Since clients don’t have much logic (we moved logic to the client core), we don’t need to use unit tests.

-We can use only visual tests to test web clients UI.
+We can use only visual tests to test web clients’ UI.
 We are using **Storybook** and **[Chromatic snapshots](https://www.chromatic.com/builds?appId=65678843aa11589739e8fbee)**.

-But those visual can be very complex.
-We not just test buttons in different states.
-We test the whole pages by mocking network requests and stores states.
+But those visuals can be very complex.
+We do not just test buttons in different states.
+We test whole pages by mocking network requests and store states.
 We use small JS in stories to test animations or some JS code.

 You can use [`<Scene>`](./stories/scene.svelte) to change core stores and mock HTTP.

-Since we are using free plan, we run Chromatic only once per day on CI.
+Since we use a free plan, we run Chromatic only once daily on CI.